 - All keywords in the books must be noted.

-- Revise from the NCERT books 2 – 3 times before the UPSC exam.
+- Revise from the NCERT books 2 – 3 times before the IAS exam.

 - Avoid reading descriptions which inspire awe and nostalgia from these books; they are meant for school kids alone.